Yeom Hye-ran: Transition to television and early success (2014–2018)

 In 2017, Yeom reunited for the second time with Noh Hee-kyung and director Hong Jong-chan for the four-episode-drama The Most Beautiful Goodbye.
-It was a remake of Noh’s drama of the same name that aired in 1996 on MBC.
-Yeom played Shin Yang-soon, Kim Geun-deok's wife opposite Yoo Jae-myung, who played Kim Geun-deok, In-hee's brother.
-In 2018, Yeom worked for the third time with Noh Hee-kyung in her drama Live as Yeom Sang-soo's mother (a role originally played by Lee Kwang-soo).
+It was a remake of Noh's 1996 MBC drama of the same name.
+Yeom played Shin Yang-soon, the wife of Kim Geun-deok (Yoo Jae-myung), who was the brother of the main character In-hee (Won Mi-kyung).
+In 2018, Yeom worked for the third time with Noh Hee-kyung in her drama Live as Yeom Sang-soo's mother (Lee Kwang-soo).
 Yeom also reunited for the third time with director Hong Jong-chan in the drama Life as Kang Kyung-ah, the general manager of Sangkook University Hospital.
 It was written by Lee Soo-yeon.

 In the same year, Yeom also reunited with Na Moon-hee in the feature film I Can Speak.
-She played market shop owner Jin Ju-daek, who has a close relationship with the main character, Na Ok-bun (Na Moon-hee).
-Yeom was cast in I Can Speak after the casting director watched the audition video for Secret Sunshine from a decade before.
+She played Jin Ju-daek, a market shop owner who has a close relationship with the main character, Na Ok-bun (Na Moon-hee).
+Yeom was cast in I Can Speak after the casting director watched her audition video for Secret Sunshine from a decade prior.